 With the single airfield on Kos identified as the key to the British ability to resist a German assault, from 18 September the X Fliegerkorps began to bomb the airfield and also the British positions on the island.
 At the same time, air reinforcements started to arrive in Greece, and by 1 October the Germans had 362 operational aircraft for Aegean service.

-The British forces on Kos numbered about 1,500 men (only 680 of them infantrymen) about 3,500 Italians of Generale di Divisione Michele Scaroina’s 50a Divisione di fanteria 'Regina'.
+The British forces on Kos numbered about 1,500 men (only 680 of them infantrymen) and about 3,500 Italians of Generale di Divisione Michele Scaroina’s 50a Divisione di fanteria 'Regina'.
 On 3 October, the Germans launched their 'Eisbär' (v) amphibious and airborne assault, and reached the outskirts of the island’s capital later on the same day.
 The British withdrew under cover of night and surrendered on the next day.
 The fall of Kos was a major blow to the Allies, since it deprived them of vital air cover for the rest of the Dodecanese campaign.

 The task of supporting the British operations in the Dodecanese islands group was the responsibility of Admiral Sir John Cunningham’s Levant command, which now had, as well as large numbers of smaller craft, 17 'Hunt' class escort destroyers.
 As a result of their short range, however, these were not ideally suited to the tasks demanded of them.
 On 30 September the British learned that the Germans were assembling shipping and landing craft at Piraeus and in Cretan harbours, and were embarking troops and equipment.
 In anticipation of a German movement toward Rhodes or Léros, three destroyers were despatched from Alexandria to patrol to the east of Crete.
 During the evening of 2 October a convoy was sighted by aircraft farther to the north, off the island of Naxos, but by that time the destroyers had been forced to return to refuel.
 Two submarines were ordered to intercept the convoy off Kos, which was now seen as the convoy’s most probable destination: the submarines did not arrive in time to effect an interception.
 The British headquarters on Kos received reports of the German convoy’s progress, but assumed that the convoy was bound for Rhodes.

 At 05.00 about 2,000 German troops started to disembark on Kos, covered by heavy air bombardments, and successful parachute landings quickly followed.
 The British garrison was now heavily outnumbered, and to hold the harbour and the airfields (a second had been improvised) was beyond its strength.
-After the withdrawal of the British surface ships the only counter-action immediately possible was from the air by the attacks of Bristol Beaufighter long-range heavy fighters operating from Cyprus.
+After the withdrawal of the British surface ships the only counter-action immediately possible was from the air by the attacks of Bristol Beaufighter twin-engined long-range heavy fighters operating from Cyprus.
 Many attacks were made on German shipping during the day, but these did not adversely affect the landing to any major degree, and substantial losses were suffered by the Beaufighter warplanes.
 By the evening of 4 October the British resistance on Kos had ended.

 The Germans next began energetically to prepare their 'Leopard' (iii) counter-invasion of Léros, and as they had already deprived the British of the only airfields from which, poor though they were, single-engined fighters might have operated, their prospects of further success were good.